ajalt/clikt/samples/helpformat/README.md

 # Custom help formatter

 This example shows how to use a custom help formatter in a command.
-This formatter changes the parameter sections to be drawn in panels.
+This formatter changes the parameter sections to be drawn in panels, and changes the colors used.

 ```
 $ ./runsample helpformat --help